 initiative of its kind designed to advocate for, and accelerate, positive

 Poor workplace mental health has a significant impact on employee productivity, attraction and retention.

 We will collaborate with other founding partners, academics and not for profits to share good practice, data, resources and insights.
 These will help support business leaders to deliver on a Pledge to make mental health a priority in every region in which they operate and advance progress on workplace mental health.

-This partnership is helping us to deliver Aim 15 enhancing wellbeing of our sustainability frame.
-This partnership is helping us to deliver Aim 14 greater equity of our sustainability frame.
+This partnership is helping us to deliver Aim 15 – enhancing wellbeing – and Aim 14 – greater equity – of our sustainability frame.